solids4foam/fluid-benchmarks/oscillatingCircularCylinder/README.md

 `displacementLaplacian` interpolates the cell displacement at cell centers to mesh points to obtain the grid point displacement field, $\Delta
- \mathbf{X}_{\rm g}$, and computes new positions based on the initial points,
+ \mathbf{X}_{\mathrm g}$, and computes new positions based on the initial points, $\mathbf{X}_{t_0}$.
- $\mathbf{X}_{t_0}$.
 It then moves the grid points to these new locations.
 This solver smoothly propagates prescribed motion at boundaries or within mesh zones to the rest of the domain, preventing skewed or tangled cells.

 $\Gamma$ determines how the motion of the boundary patch is distributed throughout the domain.
 The value for diffusivity is determined by specifying a